justlark/luanti-essentia/README.md

 - Punch to take a stack.
 - Sneak-punch to take a single item.

+VoxeLibre is an optional dependency only to provide a crafting recipe.
+This mod should be usable with most games if you register a crafting recipe.

 ## Copyright

 Copyright © 2025 Lark Aster